oi-analytics/oi-analytics.github.io/services.md

 permalink: /services/
 ---
 ## Services
-We use our unique knowledge of infrastructure systems and ground-breaking tools to address the harmful impacts of climate change.
+We are committed to using our unique knowledge and ground-breaking tools to address the harmful impacts of climate change.
 <br>
 <br>